intel/sawr/README.md

-# Whr Reference Robot
+# Simple Autononmous Wheeled Robot
-This repository is for enabling the Whr, a simple wheeled robot.
-The goal of the Whr project is to define a basic "reference robot" to demonstrate autonomous navigation using ROS with the Intel&reg; RealSense&trade; 3D cameras.
+The goal of the SAWhR project is to define a basic "example robot" to demonstrate autonomous navigation using ROS with the Intel&reg; RealSense&trade; 3D cameras.
-It can also be used to develop software and deliver training material.
+This robot can also be used as a software development and testing platform and to deliver training material.

-This repository contains both the hardware specification and the software to enable you to build and run your own Whr robot.
+This repository contains both the hardware specification and the software to enable you to build and run your own SAWhR robot.
 For compute and sensing, you can use either the Intel&reg; RealSense&trade; Robotic Development Kit (which includes an UP Board and an Intel&reg; RealSense&trade; R200 3D camera)